 Short Answer

-Both the model and the market agree that Scottie Scheffler will win the grand slam before 2028.
+Both the model and the market expect Scottie Scheffler to win the grand slam before 2028, with no compelling evidence of mispricing.

 1. Executive Verdict